idiotekk/idiotekk.github.io/_posts/2021-09-11-cpp_random.markdown

 # Functional pointer
 When to use them:
 - Point to callback functions (functions that are arguments of other functions).
+- Looks like

 It is essentially the C way to [Dependency inversion](https://en.wikipedia.org/wiki/Dependency_inversion_principle)
-A. High-level modules should not depend on low-level modules.
+> A. High-level modules should not depend on low-level modules.
 Both should depend on abstractions.
 B. Abstractions should not depend upon details.
 Details should depend upon abstractions.